 How is urethral stricture treated?

-The treatment will be decided by the findings on the imaging procedures.
+The treatment for urethral stricture will be decided by the findings on the imaging procedures.
 Treatment options include:

 - Internal urethrotomy.